mahdi-b/ICS438_F25/morea/03-data-formats/experience-reading-parquet-files.md

 ### E03 Working Reading and Interacting with Parquet Files

 You and your team need to work offline to answer the following questions.
-Each team will be asked to highlight its work on a selected subset of these questions during the next class session.
+All teams will be asked to highlight their work during the next class session.

 The NYC.gov website offers a variety of data, including records for yellow and green taxi trips.
 This data set includes details such as pick-up and drop-off times and locations, trip distances, itemized fares, rate types, payment methods, and the number of passengers as reported by drivers.